 We offer a full line of state-of-the-art diagnostic and therapeutic services within our Pulmonary Medicine specialty.

 Pulmonary Medicine at Overlake Clinics

-Overlake Medical Clinics Pulmonary Medicine, located on the fourth floor of the Overlake Medical Pavilion, is staffed by specialists who are board-certified in the fields of pulmonary medicine, critical care medicine and internal medicine.
+Overlake Clinics - Pulmonary Medicine, located on the fourth floor of the Overlake Medical Pavilion, is staffed by specialists who are board-certified in the fields of pulmonary medicine, critical care medicine and internal medicine.
 We offer state-of-the-art diagnostic and therapeutic services and technologies within our specialty.
 Our physicians specialize in caring for both the common and complex pulmonary disorders that require the time and the expertise of a specialist in pulmonary diseases and critical care medicine.
 Patients will receive the highest level of care possible from highly trained technical and clinical staff who make your care their priority.